Engine Rebuild

 Overview

-This project involved the full restoration of a 1997 Sea-Doo GTI, with the primary focus being a complete engine teardown, rebuild, and reinstallation.
-Secondary efforts included cosmetic upgrades to the hull.
+This project involved the restoration of a 1997 Sea-Doo GTI, with the primary focus being a complete engine teardown, rebuild, and reinstallation.
+Secondary efforts included cosmetic upgrades.

 Figure 9: Reinstallation (Carb, Exhaust, Raw Water Cooling System, Fuel, Spark Arrestor, etc.)